-Proforma Screening Solutions, LLC respects the privacy interests of all clients, consumers, and visitors to our web sites.
+Proforma Screening Solutions, LLC (“Proforma”) respects the privacy interests of all clients, consumers, and visitors to our web sites.
 We are committed to protecting any information provided to us.
 Be assured that we take extreme caution in protecting the privacy of this information.
 Additionally, we are committed to safeguarding and securing our methods of data transmission.

-CONFIDENTIALITY AND SECURITY
+PROFORMA’S PRINCIPLES OF PRIVACY, CONSUMER CONFIDENTIALITY AND SECURITY

 Only information that is actually needed is collected and processed.
 Personal information is protected from unauthorized or accidental disclosure and is only viewed by those persons who need it to perform their job to provide the products and services authorized by you.
 Personal information is retained only as long as is required by law.

-Proforma collects information on individuals for the purpose of providing the information to employers for employment related decisions (hire, retain, promote, or reassign).
-Information may also be utilized to conduct employee investigations where an employer has a suspicion of work related misconduct or wrongdoing.
-Human resources and security professionals with the employer organizations will utilize the information.
-Prior to receiving information from Proforma, each employer must provide a certification (as prescribed by the Fair Credit Reporting Act) to Proforma stating that it will only use the information for employment purposes and that it will comply with all state and federal regulations and obligations.
-Furthermore, before any employer’s agent or employee receives the information in order to complete his/her job, he/she must provide an individual certification to the same effect.
+Individuals must provide express written consent for personal information to be collected by employers and delivered to Proforma.
+Prior to receiving background information from Proforma, each employer must provide a certification (as prescribed by the Fair Credit Reporting Act) to Proforma stating that it will only use the information for a Permissible Purpose, such as employment purposes, and that it will comply with all state and federal regulations and obligations.
+Furthermore, before any employer’s agent or employee receives the information to complete his/her job, he/she must provide an individual compliance certification to the same effect.